LandSciTech/roads/README.md

 "snap"`) which ignores both cost and other landings and simply connects each landing to the nearest road “as the crow flies”

+For more details on how to use the package see the vignette

+    vignette("roads-vignette", package = "roads")

 # License

 Copyright (C) 2021 Her Majesty the Queen in Right of Canada, as